sienna-kopf/enigma/README.md

 # Enigma

 ### Description:
-Pure Ruby project for encrypting and decrypting messages based on a substitution cipher.
+Pure Ruby project for encrypting and decrypting messages based on a rotary cipher off of a random 5-digit key value and 6-digit calendar date.
+Key value is a randomly generated number from (0..99999).
+Date is set to Today's Date as default but can also be inputted.
 Fully tested using Minitest and run through Commmand Line Interface commands.

 ### Setup:
 - clone repo locally